FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 - Minimum: 4
 - maximum: 16

-This means that the larger a bonus receiver the more bonus givers must be next to it to give the same bonus.
+This means that the larger the size of a bonus receiver, the more bonus givers must be next to it to provide the same bonus.
 Examples:
 - A factory surrounded by 16 T1 power generators receives the same discount as a radar surrounded by 4 T1 power generators.
 - A mass extractor surrounded by 4 storages receives the same percentage production bonus as a T3 mass fabricator surrounded by 12 mass storages.